-In addition to the notable size of its economy discussed above, New York City has a population of 8.5 million people and personal income per capita that is 128% of the US level.
+In addition to its large economy, New York City has a population of 8.5 million people and personal income per capita that is 128% of the US level.

 Methodology

 The principal methodology used in this rating was US Local Government General Obligation Debt published in December 2016.
 Please see the Rating Methodologies page on www.moodys.com for a copy of this methodology.